Fosse Primary School Sports Premium Funding 2018-19 - Draft statement

 We also believe that children’s mental health is as important as their physical health in enabling them to become happy and successful learners.
 We hope to use a proportion of our funding in 2019-20 to support pupils’ mental health through working in partnership with Place2Be, a counselling service.

 In 2019-20 we will be increasing the amount of opportunities that pupils have to take part in competitive sport.
 For example, children in Key Stage 2 will have the opportunity to take part in the city cross country championships for the first time.

 We use our Sports Premium Funding in a variety of ways in order to improve sports provision at Fosse.

-Premiership stars programme: In partnership with the premier league and Leicester City football club supporting fundamental movement and physical literacy in the curriculum.
-Leicester City coaches deliver a programme to Key stage 2 students as well as 2 after school clubs, which helps to fund the programme £2,400
+Premiership stars programme: In partnership with the premier league and Leicester City football club supporting fundamental movement and physical literacy in the curriculum, Leicester City coaches deliver a programme to Key stage 2 students as well as 2 after school clubs.
+This comes at a cost of £2,400 per annum.

 We will be ensuring that our use of the Sports Premium Funding is having a positive impact through measuring the increased participation in sports clubs and increased involvement in competitive sport.